top of page

 Magic Classroom Collective (MCC)

-In partnership with the Nelson Mandela Institute, we support the Magic Classroom Collective, a programme focused on enhancing early grade teaching in African language-dominant classrooms in rural Eastern Cape.
+In partnership with the Nelson Mandela Institute, Optima supports the Magic Classroom Collective, a programme focused on enhancing early grade teaching in African language-dominant classrooms in rural Eastern Cape.
 Teachers receive learning and teaching support materials, coaching, training, and share insights in collaborative sessions hosted by the Nelson Mandela Institute.

 Strengthening initial teacher education